ksherman/kds-site-gatsby/src/posts/2010-05-31-it-takes-a-lot-to-really-fake-you.md

   - California
   - illuminations
 ---
-Some mo&#8217; pictures from awesome California.
+Some mo' pictures from awesome California.

 The weather here (near the coast anyway) is amazing.
 I can totally see why some people come here and never leave.<figure style="width: 800px;" class="wp-caption aligncenter">